-A SEP, or Simplified Employee Pension, is a written plan that allows you to make contributions toward your own retirement and your employees’ retirement without getting involved in a more complex qualified plan.
-Under a SEP, you make the contributions to a traditional individual retirement arrangement (called a SEP-IRA) set up by or for each eligible employee.
-A SEP-IRA is owned and controlled by the employee, and you make contributions to the financial institution where the SEP-IRA is maintained.
+A SEP, or Simplified Employee Pension, is a written plan that allows an employer to make contributions toward his or her own retirement and their employees’ retirement without getting involved in a more complex qualified plan.
+Under a SEP, the employer makes contributions to a traditional individual retirement arrangement (called a SEP-IRA) set up by or for each eligible employee.
+A SEP-IRA is owned and controlled by the employee, and the employer makes contributions to the financial institution where the SEP-IRA is maintained.
 SEP-IRAs are set up for, at a minimum, each eligible employee.
 A SEP-IRA may have to be set up for a leased employee, but does not need to be set up for excludable employees.

-A SIMPLE IRA, or Savings Incentive Match Plans for Employees, is a retirement plan that uses SIMPLE IRAs for each eligible employee.
+A SIMPLE IRA (Savings Incentive Match Plans for Employees) is a retirement plan that uses SIMPLE IRAs for each eligible employee.
 Under a SIMPLE IRA plan, a SIMPLE IRA must be set up for each eligible employee.

 A SIMPLE 401(k) plan is a qualified retirement plan and generally must satisfy the rules discussed under Qualification Rules, including the required distribution rules.

 A qualified plan is a retirement plan that offers a tax-favored way to save for retirement.
-You can deduct contributions made to the plan for your employees.
+The taxpayer can deduct contributions made to the plan for their employees.
 Earnings on these contributions are generally tax free until distributed at retirement.
 Profit-sharing, money purchase, and defined benefit plans are qualified plans.
 A 401(k) plan is also a qualified plan.